KeeryQueen/stealthGame/Pods/Target Support Files/Pods-Stock/Pods-Stock-acknowledgements.markdown

       otherwise, or (ii) ownership of fifty percent (50%) or more of the outstanding shares, or (iii) beneficial ownership of such entity.

+      "You" (or "Your") shall mean an individual or Legal Entity exercising permissions granted by this License.

+      "Source" form shall mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.

+      "Object" form shall mean any form resulting from mechanical transformation or translation of a Source form, including but